avito-tech/avito-android/docs/content/contributing/GradlePlugins.md

 ## Debugging

-In `GradleTestKit.kt` `fun gradlew()` set `withDebug(true)` to be able to debug gradle plugins.
+In `GradleTestKit.kt` `fun gradlew()` set `withDebug(true)` to be able to debug Gradle plugins.

-Disabled by default, because breaks tests even without debugging when android gradle plugin applied.
+Disabled by default, because it breaks tests even without debugging when Android Gradle plugin is applied.

 See [Gradle issue tracker](https://github.com/gradle/gradle/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+withDebug) about reasons.

 ### Run tests via CLI

 `./gradlew test` - runs unit tests
-`./gradlew gradleTest` - runs gradle integration tests
+`./gradlew gradleTest` - runs Gradle integration tests

 Add `--continue` if you don't need default fail fast on first failure

-To run single test, package or class add `--tests package.class.method`, but keep in mind that it works only for a single project
+To run a single test, package or class add `--tests package.class.method`, but keep in mind that it works only for a single project

 ## Best practices